CAPC Guidelines:

 • Overall, serologic prevalence of N. caninum infections in clinically healthy dogs is greater than the prevalence of clinically presented dogs; sub-clinical infections are suspected.

-• Free-roaming dogs, dogs residing in the presence of cattle, and breeds such as basset hounds, boxers, German shorthaired pointers, golden retrievers, greyhounds, and Labrador retrievers are more commonly seropositive.
+• Free-roaming dogs, dogs residing in the presence of cattle, rural dogs (vs city dogs) and breeds such as basset hounds, boxers, German shorthaired pointers, golden retrievers, greyhounds, and Labrador retrievers are more commonly seropositive.

 • Serologic prevalence in dairy and beef cattle varies depending on the region of the world and whether serum or milk antibodies are assayed.